cutemfc/nyc-schools-analysis/readme.md

 4.General NYC Schools Demographics and Performance Analysis

+5.Developed automated transformation workflows for outlier removal, demographic profiling, and incident analysis to ensure data integrity and research-ready quality.

 The goal is to produce high-quality and cleaned datasets and insightful analytics to understand school performance, demographics, and safety across NYC boroughs.